-Kerala is a state in Southern India, situated in the southwestern end of the Indian subcontinent.
-Kerala has a deep history of cultural heritage.
-It is the state with the highest literacy rate in all of India, and also where women have outnumbered men!
+A heartwarming destination where nature, pristine beaches, backwaters, ayurveda, and vibrant culture awaits you, Kerala is a state in Southern India, situated in the southwestern end of the Indian subcontinent.
+With a deep history of cultural heritage, Kerala is the state with the highest literacy rate in all of India, and where women have outnumbered men.

 The lands in the place of Kerala today are said to have been recovered from the sea by the sage Parasurama, the sixth avatar of Vishnu.
 Though the latter is a part of mythology, it is believed that a substantial portion of Kerala may have been under the sea in ancient times, as marine fossils have been found in an area called Changanassery in the state, thus supporting this hypothesis.